divarvel/pilot-fish-website/en/team.markdown

 He accompanied the project since its start and will be the Pilot Fish co-pilot.

 - 32 yr old
-- Engineer by training and occupation
+- Engineer
-- Founder and Chairman of Delair-Tech, an aerial drone company in 2011
+- Founder and Chairman of an aerial drone company in 2011
-- Military training as Marine Commando with the French Navy.
+- Military training as Marine Commando with the French Navy
 - Flew underground in 2003
 - Outdoor sport enthousiast (running, climbing, paragliding, caving, cycling)